My trade mark was rejected as descriptive — what can I do?

 The further your mark sits towards the "invented" end of the spectrum, the easier it will be to register and the stronger the protection will be.

-If you're in the early stages of choosing a brand name, our guide on how to choose a good trademark can help you pick a mark that avoids these issues from the start.
+If you are in the early stages of choosing a brand name, our guide on how to choose a good trademark can help you pick a mark that avoids these issues from the start.

 Your options for overcoming a descriptiveness objection

-If you've received a Section 41 objection, you generally have 15 months from the date of the examination report to respond.
+If you have received a section 41 objection, you generally have 15 months from the date of the examination report to respond.
 Here are the main approaches you can consider.

-If you've been using the mark extensively, you may be able to file evidence demonstrating that the mark has acquired distinctiveness through use.
+If you have been using the mark extensively, you may be able to file evidence demonstrating that the mark has acquired distinctiveness through use.

 This means showing that, despite being descriptive on its face, the mark has become recognised by consumers as identifying your business specifically.
 The evidence needs to demonstrate that consumers associate the mark with you, rather than reading it as a mere description.

 This approach can be effective, but it requires substantial evidence and can be time-consuming to prepare.
+IP Australia generally expects around three or more years of continuous use.
 For more detail, see our guide on what evidence of use involves for a trade mark.

 If your original application was for a plain word mark, you may consider filing a new application for a composite mark — that is, a logo version that combines the words with a distinctive design element.